What Should Injured Workers Do if They Disagree With the Company Doctor?

-Workers who are injured on the job in Georgia are entitled to paid medical care provided by a doctor identified by the employer.
-The injured worker may choose a doctor from the list of workers’ compensation doctors posted by the employer.
+Workers injured on the job in Georgia are entitled to paid medical care provided by a doctor identified by the employer.
+The injured worker may choose a doctor from the employer’s list of workers’ compensation doctors.
 But if you’re frustrated with the treatment you’re receiving from the company doctor, you may benefit from an independent medical examination.

 A workers’ compensation lawyer from Parsons & Associates, P.C. can advise you of your legal rights.
 From our offices in Atlanta and Savannah, we can also help you find a doctor for an independent medical examination.

 Under Georgia’s workers’ compensation program, workers injured on the job are entitled to prompt medical care.
-Injured workers are required to cooperate with their employer in receiving medical care and receive treatment from one of the doctors listed by the company or from the company’s workers’ compensation managed care organization.
-If you don’t like the first doctor you choose, then you may switch to another doctor on the list without the permission of the employer.
+Injured workers must cooperate with their employer in receiving medical care and treatment from one of the doctors listed by the company or from the company’s workers’ compensation managed care organization.
+If you don’t like the first doctor you choose, you may switch to another doctor on the list without the employer’s permission.

-If the company fails to provide a list of at least six workers’ compensation doctors as required by Georgia’s workers’ compensation law, then you may be entitled to seek treatment from the doctor of your choice.
-Let a highly qualified Atlanta workers’ compensation attorney review with you whether your employer has fulfilled the requirements of the workers’ compensation law.
+If the company fails to provide a list of at least six workers’ compensation doctors as required by Georgia’s workers’ compensation law, you may be entitled to seek treatment from the doctor of your choice.
+Let a highly qualified Atlanta workers’ compensation attorney review whether your employer has fulfilled the workers’ compensation law requirements.